OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 #### OWASP MASVS

 - V4.7: "Biometric authentication, if any, is not event-bound (i.e. using an API that simply returns "true" or "false").
 Instead, it is based on unlocking the keychain/keystore."
+- 2.11: "The app enforces a minimum device-access-security policy, such as requiring the user to set a device passcode."

 #### CWE